 1. Stargazing on Mauna Kea

 There are very few group sightseeing adventures I book in advance, but the Mauna Kea Summit and Stars Small-Group Adventure Tour, which features a late night of stargazing on top of Mauna Kea, is worth it.
+It was one of my absolute favorite things to do on the Big Island of Hawaii.
 The cost is a bit steep, starting at $246 a person, but there is a 48-hour cancellation policy.

 Experience big skies and incredible nighttime views on this Mauna Kea stargazing trip with a small group.
 Join no more than 28 guests for a pre-trip picnic at a historic Hawaiian ranch, proceeded by a ride in a 4×4 luxury van to the summit of the Big Island’s tallest peak.
 After admiring a sunset view, continue down to 9,000 feet (2,743 meters) for a stargazing session, complete with a telescope, hot chocolate, and dessert.

 The trip also includes a guide and a hooded parka to keep you warm.
 Enjoy a private stargazing show through 11” Celestron telescopes on Mauna Kea Learn about the history, culture, and ecology of Hawaii Indulge in a picnic dinner at a historical ranch Small-group tour limited to 14 participants, ensuring a personalized experience with a naturalist guide.

 The Stargazing on Mauna Kea Summit & Stars Adventure begins at 1:25 pm at Queen’s Marketplace where they pick you up at the curb in front of Charlie’s Thai Cuisine.

 The journey up the slopes of Mauna Kea begins in the warm climes at sea level, but you can feel the temps dropping with every mile you climb higher.
 You may even see a Pueo, a local owl, perched alongside the road.